Ethylene Oxide Residual Analysis

 (B) Prolong exposure – devices whose cumulative use is likely to exceed 24 hrs but less than 30 days.

-(C ) Permanent contact – devices whose cumulative use exceed 30 days.
+(C ) Permanent contact – devices whose cumulative use exceeds 30 days.

 SaniChem Resources has developed methods for analysing EtO residuals in various medical devices based on the ISO 10993-7 guideline.
-These methods has been validated and registered as testing scope under the ISO/IEC 17025 accreditation.
+These methods have been validated and registered as testing scope under the ISO/IEC 17025 accreditation.
 There are three in-house methods for the analysis of EtO residues.
-Method TM-ETO-1 is the main method of determining the level of EtO, ECH and EG in various medical devices.
-Basically this method involves total or exhaustive extraction of the residues from the medical devices and analysing EtO, ECH and EG by gas chromatography.
-Method TM-ETO-2 is a validated method for the analysis of EtO in aqueous solution.
+Method TM-ETO-1 is the main method of determining the level of EtO, ECH, and EG in various medical devices.
+Basically, this method involves total or exhaustive extraction of the residues from the medical devices and analysing EtO, ECH, and EG by gas chromatography.
+Method TM-ETO-2 is a validated method for the analysis of EtO in an aqueous solution.
 Certain manufacturer and sterilization operators have facilities for extracting the residues on-site.
-It is less cumbersome to ship the extract which require cold shipment that to ship the medical devices which requires dry-ice frozen condition during transit.
+It is less cumbersome to ship the extract which requires cold shipment than to ship the medical devices which require dry-ice frozen condition during transit.
 Method TM-ECHnEG-1 is a validated method for analyzing ECH and EG in aqueous extract.

-Dissipation curves Dissipation or decay curves is a tool as recommended in the ISO 10993-7 to estimate the levels of each residue in the medical devices at certain time after sterilization.
-This information is useful for product release date, for example.
+Dissipation curves Dissipation or decay curves is a tool as recommended in the ISO 10993-7 to estimate the levels of each residue in the medical devices at a certain time after sterilization.
+This information is useful for the product release date, for example.
 We provide a package rate for developing dissipation curves for medical devices.
-A set of samples (normally 10 samples) which are isolated and frozen at various specified interval after sterilization are analyzed for the residual levels.
+A set of samples (normally 10 samples) that are isolated and frozen at various specified intervals after sterilization are analyzed for the residual levels.
 Normally, the medical devices are isolated and keep frozen at 0, 1, 3, 5, and 7 days after sterilization during the aeration process.
-At the end of the collection period, the level of EtO residues are determined.
-Dissipation curves are generated based on first order decay rate of the total amount (dose) of the residue in the devices.
-Example of EtO dissipation curve is shown below.
+At the end of the collection period, the level of EtO residues is determined.
+Dissipation curves are generated based on the first-order decay rate of the total amount (dose) of the residue in the devices.
+An example of the EtO dissipation curve is shown below.

 Sample submission Sample may be submitted to our laboratory either by hand or through a reliable courier service.
-We may be able to provide pick-up service with minimal charge for samples around the Klang Valley.
-Please inquire for pick-up rate and availability.
+We may be able to provide pick-up service with a minimal charge for samples around the Klang Valley.
+Please inquire about the pick-up rate and availability.
 For sterilized medical devices, the samples must be placed in a Styrofoam box and filled with dry ice.
-A well packed/insulated Styrofoam box may need about 1-2 kilograms of dry ice (pellet) last a 24 hour shipping.
+A well-packed/insulated Styrofoam box may need about 1-2 kilograms of dry ice (pellet) to last 24-hour shipping.
 ISO 10993-7 guideline stated that there must be some dry ice still present when the shipment arrives at the laboratory to ensure that the samples were frozen during transit.
-For aqueous extract of EtO residues, the sample may be placed in a 2 mL GC sampler vials.
-Our experience showed that the solution must be almost full (with about 1-2% head-space), well capped and insulated.
-An ice-pack may be used to keep the solution cold (but not frozen) during transit.
-Dry ice must NOT be used as the vial may break when the aqueous solution expand upon freezing.
+For an aqueous extract of EtO residues, the sample may be placed in 2 mL GC sampler vials.
+Our experience showed that the solution must be almost full (with about 1-2% head-space), well capped, and insulated.
+An ice pack may be used to keep the solution cold (but not frozen) during transit.
+Dry ice must NOT be used as the vial may break when the aqueous solution expands upon freezing.
 Please use the EtO Test Request Form to record your submission.
-Sample submission must be accompanied with the test request form and an official purchase order.
+Sample submission must be accompanied by the test request form and official purchase order.
 Our policy requires that we cannot provide the test report BEFORE a purchase order from the customer is received.
 We will provide a written quotation prior to sample submission.
-Please email or call us for quotation stating the test required and the number of samples for each test.
+Please email or call us for a quotation stating the test required and the number of samples for each test.